It’s time for a change

 Why do you say that the new tuition model is “the right thing to do?”

-We are lowering our tuition to make CA accessible and affordable to more families.
+We lowered our tuition last year to make CA accessible and affordable to more families.
 We are not—nor have we ever been—a school solely for the financial elite.
 With this change, we are committed to continuing to foster a student body that more accurately reflects the socioeconomic diversity students will encounter in college, in their communities, and in their workplaces.

 How is CA able to make the updated tuition structure work financially?

-Over the past year, we conducted an extensive budget analysis resulting in prudent cost cutting, reallocation of resources, and realignment of roles and programs to more effectively meet the needs of today’s students.
+Prior to the change, we conducted an extensive budget analysis resulting in prudent cost cutting, reallocation of resources, and realignment of roles and programs to more effectively meet the needs of today’s students.
 We also identified components that are fixed costs and items that are variable, based on enrollment.
-The tuition reset results in new, more competitive pricing while retaining value for families.
-We expect these changes will yield an increase in enrollment over time, offsetting the income we may forfeit in the short term.
+The tuition reset resulted in new, more competitive pricing while retaining value for families.
+These changes will yield an increase in enrollment over time, offsetting the income we may forfeit in the short term.

 Our operational costs still remain higher than the tuition families pay.
 However, CA can bridge the gap and continue to offer scholarships and financial aid to qualified applicants due to sound fiscal management, a growing endowment, and decades of generosity from alumni, parents, parents of alumni, foundations, and friends.